Inventory Management

 1. Make a list using an inventory management system

-Your company will want to decide on an inventory management system to truly organize your tools.
+Your company will want to decide on an inventory management system to organize your tools from day one.
 There are three main ways to keep track of inventory: by hand, using an inventory spreadsheet, or with the help of inventory management software

 For most businesses, using an inventory app like Sortly is the most effective solution.
-That’s because inventory software offers a host of powerful automation features that make construction inventory management that much easier.
-These features—including barcode and QR code syncing and scanning, low stock alerts, and customizable reports—will enable you to complete the following four steps without friction.
+That’s because inventory software offers many powerful automation features that make construction inventory management that much easier.
+These features—including barcode and QR code syncing and scanning, low stock alerts, and customizable reports—will enable you to complete the next four steps without friction.

-No matter what method of managing inventory you choose, you’ll need a detail-rich inventory list to keep track of your construction company’s tools.
+And, no matter what method of managing inventory you choose, you’ll need a detail-rich inventory list to keep track of your construction company’s tools.
 Remember, your inventory list should include all the information you need about the tools you keep on hand, from location to value to SKU.
 Using an inventory app like Sortly, you can also add high-resolution item images to the database.
-This can help you specify which item you are referring to and can even document item condition.
+This can help you clarify which item you are referring to and can even document item condition.

 2. Add barcodes and QR codes to tools

 Now that you’ve compiled an inventory list, you’ll want to sync or generate barcodes and QR codes for all the items on your list.
-This step is only possible if you’ve adopted an inventory management system that allows barcode and QR code scanning.
+This step is only possible if you’ve adopted an inventory management system that allows barcode and QR code scanning, such as Sortly.

 What makes barcode and QR codes helpful for tracking tools?
 When using inventory software, employees can simply scan the tool’s barcode with their smartphone to update quantities, edit item details, or change the item’s location instantly.
-Employees can check tools and equipment in and out, keeping a transparent record of who had what, and when.
-Creating and printing barcode labels is easy to do from the app, as is syncing information from an existing barcode.
+Employees can check tools and equipment in and out, creating a transparent record of who had what and when.
+For Sortly users, creating and printing barcode labels is easy to do and requires no special equipment.

-Once you’ve implemented a QR code or barcode inventory system, your team will be able to effortlessly track inventory as items are consumed, sold, or moved from one location to the next.
+Once you’ve implemented a QR code or barcode inventory system, your team can track inventory as items are consumed, sold, or moved from one location to another in real time.
 This will help you practice better inventory control, especially on frequently used items, inventory that moves around a lot, or high-value stock.

 Without barcode and QR code scanning, construction employees will have to physically account for tools at times like the end of the day, workweek, or even month or quarter.
 This delayed strategy can lead to confusion about where tools are and can also inadvertently lead to inventory shrinkage.